-Dave Meltzer, in the April 20, 2014 edition of the Wrestling Observer Newsletter, wrote of the incident after things kicked off on Twitter between Kevin Nash and Roddy Piper.
+In the April 20, 2014 edition of the Wrestling Observer Newsletter, Dave Meltzer wrote of the incident after things kicked off on Twitter between Kevin Nash and Roddy Piper.

-“The gist of the story is that there was a backstage incident where Nash got into it with Piper,” Meltzer began.
-“Piper’s bodyguard (who appeared on Nitro for a short period of time as his sidekick) decided at the moment he didn’t want to be a bodyguard anymore.
-I don’t know Piper well at all, but I did speak with him & even years later he brought it up out of nowhere & was very bitter about the incident.
-I think he brought it up on his podcast, or somewhere, in the last few days, but in telling the story, may have told it in a way that was more favorable to how he did in the skirmish.
-Nash’s version was pretty much how I heard it the next day.”
+"The gist of the story is that there was a backstage incident where Nash got into it with Piper," Meltzer began.
+"Piper’s bodyguard (who appeared on Nitro for a short period of time as his sidekick) decided at the moment he didn’t want to be a bodyguard anymore.
+I don’t know Piper well at all, but I did speak with him, and even years later, he brought it up out of nowhere and was very bitter about the incident.
+I think he brought it up on his podcast, or somewhere, in the last few days, but in telling the story, he may have told it in a way that was more favorable to how he did in the skirmish.
+Nash’s version was pretty much how I heard it the next day."

 Piper was said to be very upset by what Nash said and couldn’t believe things escalated to the point that it did on Twitter.
 Both men talked on the phone a day after Nash’s tweets went out and made plans to make money together by sharing the real story on Piper’s podcast.

 Nash never did appear on Roddy’s show.

 According to Kevin Nash, despite never sitting down to discuss what had happened, he and Piper became friends before Roddy passed away on July 31, 2015.